covcom/205CDE/labs/18 Codeigniter and RESTful API/worksheet.md

 https://github.com/chriskacerguis/codeigniter-restserver

-You can download full package (.zip) or just these three files:
+You can download full package (.zip) or just these four files:

 ```
 application/libraries/Format.php
 application/libraries/REST_Controller.php
 application/config/rest.php
+application/language/english/rest_controller_lang.php

 ```
 Copy those files to your applications directories and after that you can make your own RESTful API:s with CI.